1973 oil crisis: Economic impact

 The drop in prices presented a serious problem for oil-exporting countries in northern Europe and the Persian Gulf.
 Heavily populated, impoverished countries, whose economies were largely dependent on oil—including Mexico, Nigeria, Algeria, and Libya—did not prepare for a market reversal that left them in sometimes desperate situations.

 When reduced demand and increased production glutted the world market in the mid-1980s, oil prices plummeted and the cartel lost its unity.
 Mexico (a non-member), Nigeria, and Venezuela, whose economies had expanded in the 1970s, faced near-bankruptcy, and even Saudi Arabian economic power was significantly weakened.
 The divisions within OPEC made concerted action more difficult.
 As of 2015, OPEC has never approached its earlier dominance.

 Graphs and charts

-Graph of oil prices from 1861 to 2015, showing a sharp increase in 1973 and again during the 1979 energy crisis.
+A graph of oil prices from 1861 to 2015, showing a sharp increase in 1973 and again during the 1979 energy crisis.
 The orange line is adjusted for inflation.